 These attempts at suppressing the protest movement and intimidating those who take a stand against the government utilising the security forces are being challenged internationally at this time, though with time the protests will mount nationally as well.
 The government has been strongly criticised by international human rights organisations, such as Amnesty International and Human Rights Watch.
 However, the government has shown no inclination of wanting to heed these protests in its apparent bid to reinstate the Ancien Régime, but this can be injurious to the national interest.
 Both the UN Human Rights Council and the EU in relation to the GSP Plus tariff concession have made their support to Sri Lanka conditional upon the observing of human rights norms in governance.

 At the present time the government seems prepared to disregard the objections of the international human rights organisations who are lobbying for stricter sanctions against the country’s political leadership engaging in human rights violations.
 The recent controversy over the entry of a Chinese warship into a Sri Lankan port attracted considerable international attention.
 The western countries, Japan and India would not wish Sri Lanka to become a part of the Chinese sphere of influence.
 The government’s actions in disregard of the international human rights objections indicates that it is acting on the basis that geo-politics will take precedence over human rights in the calculations of the international community.
 The forthcoming session of the UN Human Rights Council in Geneva early next month will give an indication of who is living in a fool’s paradise.

-Disclaimer: New anti-terrorism law for self-defence not national defence - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view
+Disclaimer: The dangerous betrayal of trust - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view